-As a result, we are forced to spend more on paid advertising (Facebook loves that) or must find out the way to balance it up without laying a heavy budget (playing it safe by implementing Facebook rules).
+As a result, we are forced to spend more on paid advertising (Facebook loves that) or just find out a way to balance it up without laying a heavy budget (playing it safe by implementing Facebook rules).

 Wonder how?
 Read on.